CiscoDevNet/node-sparkbot/README.md

 # or if you like formatting, install jq and run:
 $ curl http://localhost:8080 | jq -C
 {
-  "message": "Congrats, your Cisco Spark webhook is up and running", "since": "2016-09-23T07:46:52.397Z",
+  "message": "Congrats, your Webex Teams webhook is up and running", "since": "2016-09-23T07:46:52.397Z",
-  "tip": "Register your bot as a WebHook to start receiving events: https://developer.ciscospark.com/endpoint-webhooks-post.html", "listeners": [
+  "tip": "Register your bot as a WebHook to start receiving events: https://developer.webex.com/endpoint-webhooks-post.html", "listeners": [
     "messages/created"
   ],